2026 Design Awards

 Toronto, ON

-SENIOR DESIGNER & ART DIRECTOR
+SENIOR DESIGN DIRECTOR

 Toronto, ON

-PARTNER & DESIGN DIRECTOR
+PARTNER & CREATIVE DIRECTOR

 CASERNE